Unleash/unleash-admin-sdk-kotlin/CONTRIBUTING.md

 ### Make your update:

 Make your changes to the file(s) you'd like to update.
-You'll need **Node.js v14** and PostgreSQL 10 to run Unleash locally.
-[See more details](https://github.com/Unleash/unleash-admin-sdk-kotlin/tree/master/website/docs/contributing/developer-guide.md)
+You'll need a working JVM installation on your machine to run gradle.
+We're running with Java 11 as our baseline.

+* Make sure your addition is tested
+* Run `./gradlew spotlessApply` before you commit, just so our ktlint formatter formats the code according to the expectations of this repo
+* Please make sure you can successfully run `./gradlew build` before opening a PR

 ### Open a pull request

-When you're done making changes and you'd like to propose them for review by opening a pull request.
+* Once you're done making changes and would like to propose them for review open a pull request.

 ### Submit your PR & get it reviewed